 The Big Hurt is open to participants age 15 and over.
 Big Hurt participants can race solo in Iron Division or as a relay team of 2 to 4 persons in the team Division.
-Awards will be given for overall top 3 men and women in the Iron Division, and top three overall teams.
-Each participant who registers before August 31, 2018, will receive a Big Hurt t-shirt.
+Top 3 male and female and top 3 teams in each team division will receive an award.
+Each participant who registers before August 31 will receive a Big Hurt t-shirt.

-Please, check out the registration page for Early Bird Pricing.
+Please, check out the registration page for pricing and refund information

 A portion of event proceeds are donated to the Peninsula Trails Coalition, a local non-profit organization dedicated to the construction, maintenance, and promotion of the Olympic Discovery Trail and Olympic Adventure Trail.

-The Big Hurt event central, or Hub, is located in downtown Port Angeles at the Waterfront Park at the intersection of Oak Street and Railroad Avenue.
+The Big Hurt event central, or Hub, is located in downtown Port Angeles at the Pebble Beach Park at the intersection of Oak Street and Railroad Avenue.

-The race starts with the Mountain Bike leg—team mountain bikers must be dropped off at the mountain bike start area by 9:30 a.m.
-Iron Division can be dropped off, or can be shuttled to the start area from the Hub by reserving a shuttle spot during the registration process.
+The race starts with the Mountain Bike leg - Mountain Bikers must be dropped off at the mountain bike start area by 8:30 a.m.
 There will be a bicycle parking area available at the Hub when the leg is completed.

-Each team will be assigned one timing chip that will be included in and picked up with their race packet.
+Each Iron Division participant and each team will be assigned one timing chip that will be included in and picked up with their race packet.
 This chip is associated with your team bib number and cannot be switched with any other chip.
-This timing chip is to be treated as if it were a baton, by being passed from one team member to the next during the event, and turned into the timing crew at the completion of all stages, at which point you will receive overall time and times for each stage.
-Note: You will need to pay a $20 deposit when you receive the timing chip, which will be returned to you when you return your chip.
+This timing chip is to be treated as if it were a baton, by being passed from one team member to the next during the event, and turned into the timing crew at the end of the race, at which point you will receive overall time and times for each stage.

 All team members should wait outside of the Transition Zone until their number is called that their finishing team member is approaching the Transition Zone, then they can enter the Transition Zone.

-In addition to having timing chips, all participants must wear a bib number that must be visible when crossing through the race check points and the transition zone.
-Bicyclists will attach their number plates to their bicycle handle bars.
+In addition to having timing chips, all participants must wear a bib number that must be visible during the race.
+Bicyclists will attach their number plates to their bicycle handle bars - DO NOT WRAP YOUR BICYCLE PLATE NUMBER AROUND YOUR TUBE.
+If you do, then volunteers will not be able to see it at the check points, and you may not get credit for your leg.
 Kayakers will display their number plates to the front of their boats, and runners will display their numbers on the front of their shirts.
 Numbers and chips will be issued at packet pickup.

 In case of rapidly approaching bad weather that may cause problems for the kayak leg, the kayakers may receive an early start.
 Instructions on what to do in this case will be included in your race packet.